 The rise of state pension age for women starting in 2010 reverses this trend sharply, creating a substantial gap between the old and the new pension scheme scenarios.
 In particular, the latter reduces the pension cost dependency ratio to the level from 2007.
 Afterwards, the ratio picks up its previous upward trend fueled by the advancing population ageing, but consecutive rises of retirement age revert it back to around 29%.
 The trend stops to grow after 2038 owing to subsiding life expectancies.
 Its final small bounce occurs in all scenarios when the children of large 1960s cohorts enter their retirement years.

 The values at which the trends stabilise strongly depend on the considered state pension scheme and are moderately affected by the varying migration patterns in different EU membership scenarios.
 In particular, the currently introduced state pension age reforms will lead to a considerable and permanent reduction of the pension cost dependency ratio, reverting it back to the levels from before 2007.

-The details of presented methodology and data sources are privided in my recent article “Forecasting the impact of state pension reforms in post-Brexit England and Wales using microsimulation and deep learning”, presented at the International Microsimulation Association Congress 2018 and (soon) PenCon2018.
+The details of presented methodology and data sources are privided in my recent article “Forecasting the impact of state pension reforms in post-Brexit England and Wales using microsimulation and deep learning” and presentation given at the International Microsimulation Association Congress 2018 and PenCon2018.